 The meeting will be held in private.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
-Prior knowledge and consent of all parties attending will be sought before meetings or conversations take place.
+Prior knowledge and consent of all parties attending will be sought before the recording of meetings or conversations take place.
 Consent will be recorded in any minutes taken.
+Any recordings taken by the school will be kept for ninety days or until the complaint has reached its conclusion.

 At the review panel meeting, the complainant and representatives from the school, as appropriate, will be present.
-Each will have an opportunity to set out written or oral submissions prior to the meeting.
+Each will have an opportunity to set out written prior to the meeting.